Two-dimensional categorified Hall algebras

 \begin{theorem}[see Theorem \ref{thm:coh_algebra_in_correspondence}] Let $X$ be a smooth projective complex curve.
 The convolution diagram induces an $\mathbb E_1$-monoidal structure on the stable $\infty$-categories

 \end{theorem}

 We refer to these $\mathbb E_1$-monoidal categories as the \textit{Betti}, \textit{de Rham} and \textit{Dolbeault Cat-HAs}.
 We denote their underlying tensor products as $\ostar_\B$, $\ostar_\dR$ and $\ostar_\Dol$, respectively.
-Our formalism allows as well to consider the natural $\C^\ast$-action on $\bfCoh(X_\Dol)\simeq \sfT^\ast \bfCoh(X)$ that ``scales the fibers" and so we introduce the corresponding $\C^\ast$-equivariant version of the Dolbeault Cat-HA (cf.\ \S\ref{ss:equivariant}).
+Our formalism also allows considering the natural $\C^\ast$-action on $\bfCoh(X_\Dol)\simeq \sfT^\ast \bfCoh(X)$ that ``scales the fibers" and so we introduce the corresponding $\C^\ast$-equivariant version of the Dolbeault Cat-HA (cf.\ \S\ref{ss:equivariant}).

 It is a natural question to try to relate these three Cat-HAs attached to a curve.
-Our first result in this direction, concerning the de Rham and the Betti Cat-HAs, takes place in the analytic world.
-It can be informally stated by saying that the Riemann-Hilbert correspondence respects the Hall convolution structure:
+Our first result in this direction, concerning the de Rham and the Betti Cat-HAs, is of analytic nature.
+It can be informally stated by saying that the Riemann--Hilbert correspondence respects the Hall convolution structure: